-Computer conferencing, used by Mid-State to conduct computer lab computer conferencing courses across campuses, connects users on individual computers to an instructor in a separate classroom.
-A variety of computer conferencing tools may be used (i.e., Blackboard Collaborate, Microsoft Teams, WebEx, etc.).
+Computer conferencing is a live face-to-face experience with scheduled meetings by broadcasting a lecture that students can join from anywhere.
+Access to a computer and internet is required for success.A variety of computer conferencing tools may be used (i.e., Blackboard Collaborate, Microsoft Teams, WebEx, etc.).
 The instructor will provide students with information about the computer conferencing tool at the beginning of the semester.